-Cooked potatoes, rice, or pasta that have been cooled—and then reheated, or eaten cold—are a great sources of resistant starch.
+Cooked potatoes, rice, or pasta that have been cooled—and then reheated, or eaten cold—are a great sources of resistant starch, according to Johns Hopkins Medicine.
 Resistant starch is a prebiotic, a type of indigestible carbohydrate that acts like food for gut bacteria, encouraging the good bugs to grow and flourish.
-While resistant starch has many health benefits, one of its most promising aspects is its ability to increase insulin sensitivity, helping people reduce diabetes risk.
+While resistant starch has many health benefits, one of its most promising aspects is its ability to increase insulin sensitivity, helping people reduce type 2 diabetes risk, per Johns Hopkins Medicine.
 Concerned about your blood sugar?
 Try these 7 ways to maintain healthy blood sugar levels.

 Think of kefir as yogurt’s tangier but more powerful cousin.
 The drink is made by seeding milk with kefir “grains,” which are tiny bundles of yeast and bacteria, and letting it sit.
-Over time the grains ferment the milk, producing a tart drink full of healthy bacteria for your gut.
+Over time, the grains ferment the milk, producing a tart drink full of healthy probiotic bacteria for your gut.
 Studies suggest that kefir can help relieve gastrointestinal problems and allergies and may even have a positive effect on heart health.
-Kefir has another added benefit: it’s one of several foods that are naturally high in helpful digestive enzymes.
+(Women should opt for these probiotics.)

 Sauerkraut is kimchi’s German cousin, a lacto-fermented side dish filled with cabbage, carrots, and spices—not to mention plenty of healthy bacteria for your gut.
 And not only does it have similar benefits as other fermented veggies, but a study done by the College of William & Mary found that eating a daily serving of sauerkraut helped significantly reduce social anxiety.
 The researchers believe it’s because more than 80 percent of the calming hormone serotonin is manufactured in our guts (not our brains!) and the good bacteria boosted serotonin production.

 Everyone’s favorite way to get bad breath also has powerful gut bacteria-boosting properties.
 Garlic is not only Americans’ number-one favorite spice (after salt) but is also beloved by bacteria thanks to its rich supply of prebiotics, their preferred food.
+It promotes the growth of beneficial Bifidobacteria in the gut, according to Pike.
 Raw garlic is the best source, but for those who don’t like the burn (or who feel like kissing someone later), cooked garlic also works well—so well in fact that a study published in Food Science and Human Wellness found that eating garlic is an effective way to prevent many gastrointestinal illnesses.
-Still confused about prebiotics and probiotics?
-Learn a little more about the difference.
+Are you still confused about prebiotics and probiotics?
+Learn a little more about the difference between probiotics and prebiotics.